-37. In the last few months, has your child ever been prescribed special supplements (e.g., pills, medicines, nutritional supplement drinks containing vitamins and or minerals and other micronutrients) to help with his/her nutrition?
+37. In the last few months, has any health professional prescribed special supplements for your child, for example, pills, capsules, powders, or drinks, containing vitamins and or minerals and other micronutrients) specifically to to make sure their intake of nutrients is sufficient?
 (Yes/No)